HOLOCAUST AND GENOCIDE STUDIES (MINOR)

 SPECIAL OPPORTUNITIES AND RESOURCES

-Undergraduates studying for the minor in Holocaust and Genocide Studies are eligible to apply to The Richard Stockton College Foundation for special undergraduate scholarships and book awards specifically designated for students interested in the study of the Holocaust.
+Undergraduates studying for the minor in Holocaust and Genocide Studies are eligible to apply to The Richard Stockton University Foundation for special undergraduate scholarships and book awards specifically designated for students interested in the study of the Holocaust.
 These include the George Greenman Memorial Scholarship, the Marsha Grossman Scholarship, the Chipkin Memorial Scholarship and the Koopman-van de Kar Scholarship.

-A regional Holocaust Resource Center, co-sponsored by the College and the Federation of Jewish Agencies of Atlantic and Cape May Counties, is housed in the Stockton College Library.
+A regional Holocaust Resource Center, co-sponsored by the University and the Federation of Jewish Agencies of Atlantic and Cape May Counties, is housed in the Stockton University Library.
 Opened in 1990, the Center serves as a focal point for the study of the Holocaust and other genocides.
 The Center houses artifacts and oral histories, in addition to many books, videos and other resources.
 Students are able to serve an internship for academic credit at the Holocaust Resource Center.
 The Center is easily accessible.
 Its trained and experienced staff is available to provide guidance.

 Stockton has very strong library and media collections in the area of Holocaust and Genocide Studies, augmented by a recent substantial grant for the further development of our print, media and audio-visual holdings.